yaweli/pipi/README.md

 [see it works:](https://drive.google.com/file/d/1-1Cs0CPVFwJA_8xEhxe5D6U4bHGuoUnG/view?usp=sharing)

-one way is to run a bash script , to flash the light every second , also add it to the linux startup
+One way is to run a bash script , to flash the light every second , also add it to the linux startup (using /etc/rc.local) the pi will flash the light forever

+###  gpio support:

-from th mumps with %ESGP you can
+ with %ESGP you can

 action|description|same as command
 --|-----